microsoft/vscode-docs/api/extension-guides/prompt-tsx.md

 # Craft language model prompts

 You can build language model prompts by using string concatenation, but it's hard to compose features and make sure your prompts stay within the context window of language models.
-To solve this, you can use the [`@vscode/prompt-tsx`](https://github.com/microsoft/vscode-prompt-tsx) library.
+To overcome these limitations, you can use the [`@vscode/prompt-tsx`](https://github.com/microsoft/vscode-prompt-tsx) library.

 The `@vscode/prompt-tsx` library provides the following features: